<< ARI Watch

 3. Biddle is just repeating what Barney tells him, with no critical thought or research of his own.
 In fact, he tells us that is what he is doing.
 “Carl says ...”
 Well, why on earth should we believe what Carl Barney says, given the trickle truth, the minimization, the failure to directly and forthrightly address the historical record, the sickening whitewashing of Scientology?

 Craig’s whole essay rests on the flimsy and question-begging argument that: “Barney says ‘X’, and we should believe Barney.
 Why should we believe Barney?
 Because Barney is a good and honorable man.”
 That is circular, the question at issue is whether Barney is a good and honorable man.
-So far it is not looking good – both the Scientology connection in the past and his evasive responses about it now.
-So he gave a lot of money to liberty causes?
-Well, anyone can give money – that in no way makes him a good and honorable man.
+The facts indicate otherwise: his Scientology connection in the past, his evasive responses about it now, and the trade school business.
+He gave a lot of money to liberty causes?
+Well, anyone can give money, that doesn’t make him a good and honorable man.

 6 Which may explain Mr. Brook’s whitewash of Scientology when Barney was donating to ARI.
 See Yaron Brook on Scientology.